-Mike Brewer (Thermo Fisher Scientific; MA, USA) discusses the problem that mycoplasma can cause cellular therapies, and what Thermo Fisher Scientific are doing to help combat it.
+Mike Brewer (Thermo Fisher Scientific; MA, USA) discusses the problem that mycoplasma can cause cell therapies, and what Thermo Fisher Scientific is doing to help combat it.

 Whilst at Phacilitate Leaders World and World Stem Cell Summit 2020 (FL, USA), Mike Brewer (Thermo Fisher Scientific; MA, USA) sat down with RegMedNet to discuss how mycoplasma can cause serious problems for the advancement and production of cellular therapies.